edf1101/Cards-Coursework/README.md

-# ECM2414_Coursework
+# Software Development (ECM2414) Coursework

-This is the ECM2414 Software Development Pair Programming Coursework
+_This is the ECM2414 Software Development Pair Programming Coursework_